-The next meeting of Blaxton Parish Council will be held online on Thursday 17 September 2020 at 19:00.
+The next ordinary meeting of Blaxton Parish Council will be held online on Thursday 19 November 2020 at 19:00.

 If you wish to take part in the Public Participation session, just view the meeting or, ask questions please use the Zoom link on the Agenda.